sparrowcode/PermissionsKit/README.md

 ## Usage

 Project separates to modules.
 For now available `Dialog`, `List` and `Native` mode.
 Each mode has delegates and datasource.
-Soon I add preview for each mode.
-See more here:
+Soon I recored preview with review each mode.

 ### Dialog

 Modal alert, which you can see in previous version.
-I recreate methods for it and usage will be simple:
+I recomend use it mode when permissions less than three.
+Usage will be simple:

 ```swift
 let controller = SPPermissions.dialog([.camera, .photoLibrary])